-The Tagbanwa alphabet is one of a number of closely related scripts used in the Philippines until the 17th Century AD.
+The Tagbanwa alphabet was used until the 17th century, and is closely related to Baybayin.
 It is thought to have descended from the Kawi script of Java, Bali and Sumatra, which in turn descended from the Pallava script, one of the southern Indian scripts derived from Brahmi.